Unbiased Object Detection Beyond Frequency with Visually Prompted Image Synthesis: Visual-Prompted Dynamic Debiasing for Object Detection

 \textbf{Blueprint Construction.} Given layout $\bm{l}$, we construct a visual blueprint $\bm{I}_\text{cond}\in\mathbb{R}^{H\times W\times 3}$, where bounding boxes are mapped into colored rectangles indicating different instances using a rendering operator $\mathcal{R}$ (\ie, Fig.~\ref{fig:blueprint}):

-Here, $\mathcal{P}=\{\bm{p}_i\}^N_{i=1}$ is a color palette used to differentiate object categories.
+Here, $\mathcal{P}=\{\mathbf{p}_i\}^N_{i=1}$ is a color palette used to differentiate object categories.
 To maximize the visual distinction of object classes, the colors in $\mathcal{P}$ are assigned as evenly spaced hues on the unit circle in HSV space, which are subsequently converted to RGB values via:

 where $\mathrm{RGB}(H,S,V)$ is the standard HSV-to-RGB mapping, and $\varphi$ is a fixed hue step.
-Saturation $S_0$ and value $V_0$ are set to 1 for maximum vibrancy.
+Saturation $S$ and value $V$ are set to 1 for maximum vibrancy.
 However, rendering only colored rectangles can result in information loss, particularly in complex scenes containing overlapping or multiple instances of the same class.
-To address this, the rendering operator $\mathcal{R}$ follows three principles: \textbf{i)} to \textbf{\textit{distinguish instances}} of the same class, the HSV value is decremented by a small step $\alpha$ for each subsequent instance; \textbf{ii)} objects are rendered in descending order of bounding-box size to prevent smaller objects from being fully \textbf{\textit{occluded}} by larger ones; and \textbf{iii)} background objects are rendered with slight transparency, to provide the model with visual cues about \textbf{\textit{overlapping relationships}}.
+To address this, the rendering operator $\mathcal{R}$ follows three principles: \textbf{i)} to \textbf{\textit{distinguish instances}} of the same class, the HSV value is decremented by a small step $\alpha$ for each subsequent instance; \textbf{ii)} objects are rendered in descending order of bounding-box size to prevent smaller objects from being fully \textbf{\textit{occluded}} by larger ones; and \textbf{iii)} background objects are rendered with slight transparency, so as to provide the model with visual cues about \textbf{\textit{overlapping relationships}}.
+It is worth noting that the binary maps used in ControlNet typically represent classes with adjacent integers.
+This leads to low numerical variance for different classes and introduces potential ambiguity for the encoder (\textit{e.g.}, the Person class corresponds to (0, 0, 0) and Sheep to (0, 0, 19)).
+In contrast, we assign instance masks to equidistant hues on the HSV unit circle.
+This ensures distinct pixel values in RGB space, and provides a high-variance signal that is far easier for the encoder to distinguish.
+A visualization of this comparison is provided in Fig.\!~\ref{fig:vis_render} of the Appendix.

 \textbf{Blueprint-Prompted Layout Conditioning.} To integrate our blueprint $\bm{I}_\text{cond}$ into the generation process, we require an architecture that can inject its rich spatial information into a pre-trained U-Net without sacrificing its powerful generative priors.
 The adapter-based strategy proposed by~\cite{zhang2023adding} is ideally suited for this setup.
 The blueprint is first projected into multi-resolution feature maps, $\bm{u} = g_{\phi}(\bm{I}_{\text{cond}})$, via a lightweight, trainable encoder $g_{\phi}$.
 This provides an unambiguous, multi-scale structural prior that complements the global semantic guidance from the standard text prompt $y$.
 The model then learns to generate the image by minimizing our visual L2I objective: